 Very low calorie diets are sometimes recommended for weight loss in cases of morbid obesity.
 These diets should only be followed under medical supervision.
 Although VLCDs are effective at losing a significant amount of weight in the early stages, the possible consequences of such low caloric intake make them risky.
 Following such a diet can cause cold intolerance, fatigue, hair loss and gallstone development, according to the University of South Florida's Dr. Robert Campbell.

-Severely restricting your caloric intake may be a sign of anorexia, particularly if you are preoccupied with your appearance and weight.
-Feeling cold is a common symptom of this eating disorder.
+Severely restricting your caloric intake may be a sign of an eating disorder, particularly if you are preoccupied with your appearance and weight, or feel excessively guilty when you feel you've eaten too much.
+Feeling cold is a common symptom of eating disorders.
 The lack of caloric and nutritional intake affects your body's ability to carry out normal functions, such as maintaining body temperature.
-Anorexia affects your metabolism, which is the way your body breaks down food for use in the body.
+Eating disorders affect your metabolism, which is the way your body breaks down food for use in the body.
 Getting enough calories is essential to keep important bodily operations, including breathing, going.

 Severe calorie restriction can lead to hypotension, or low blood pressure.
 This can cause cold or clammy skin.
 Low blood pressure also causes dizziness and puts you at risk for fainting.
 You may even suffer heart or brain damage if your blood pressure is severely low.
 Following a severely restrictive diet may cause dry skin, gallbladder inflammation and irregular menstruation as well.
 You are also at risk for developing anemia, a condition in which your red blood cells can't provide enough oxygen to your body's cells and organs.
 Feeling cold is a classic sign of anemia.